March 08, 2013

 The Times, September 2008

-Recently crowned ‘Female Artist of the Year’ for the second time at the Classic BRITs, Alison Balsom has cemented an international reputation as one of classical music’s great ambassadors and is ranked among the most distinctive and ground-breaking musicians on the international circuit today.
-Balsom has also been honoured with numerous awards by Gramophone, Classic FM and ECHO Klassik.
+2013 Gramophone Artist of the Year, three-time winner at the Classic BRITs and also three-time winner at the Echo Klassik Awards, Alison Balsom has cemented an international reputation as one of classical music’s great ambassadors and is ranked amongst the most distinctive and ground-breaking musicians on the international circuit today.

-Alison studied trumpet at the Guildhall School of Music, the Paris Conservatoire, and with Håkan Hardenberger.
+Alison Balsom studied trumpet at the Paris Conservatoire, and with Håkan Hardenberger.
+She also studied, and is now a fellow at, the Guildhall School of Music and Drama.
 She was a concerto finalist in the BBC Young Musician competition in 1998 and received the Feeling Musique Prize for quality of sound in the 2001 Maurice André International Trumpet Competition.
-Alison performs a wide range of recital and concerto repertoire, from Albinoni to Zimmermann and performs on both modern and baroque trumpets.